DecSander/PoCamon/README.txt

 How To Play

-To play the game, resize your window, select if you want to play a human, your rival, or the Elite 7.
+To play the game, resize your window to 80x25, select if you want to play a human, your rival, or the Elite 7.
 Playing against a human will allow two people to control individual players.
 Playing your rival will start a single battle against a single AI-controlled opponent.
 Playing the Elite 7 will give